 With the opioid epidemic at its turning point, prescription painkillers are becoming harder to get, leaving those who are dependent on them for pain management or to feed an addiction out of luck (many of them turn to dealers, which adds another level of danger).
 Since there is no evidence that medical cannabis is harmful to patients, especially when consumed in proper doses as part of a natural wellcare regimen, both CBD oil and THC (oil and flower) are readily available to those with medical cards.
 In fact, the medical marijuana is thriving amid the opioid crisis, and there is no shortage of THC or CBD products, making medical cannabis a practical and accessible form of treatment for many patients.

-At this point, you might be wondering how to get medical marijuana in Chicago, Savoy, Pekin, or any of the other cities that have medical cannabis clinics.
-As it turns out, the process is actually quite simple if you have a severe or debilitating health condition that qualifies you for a medical card in Illinois.
+At this point, you might be wondering how to get medical marijuana in Illinois, Colorado, or Missouri.
+As it turns out, the process is actually quite simple if you have a severe or debilitating health condition that qualifies you for a medical card.
 These include, but are not limited to:

 - Agitation of Alzheimer’s Disease